 Flood Hazard Boundary Map (FHBM) means an official map of a community issued by the Federal Insurance Administration or FEMA where the boundaries of the flood and related erosion areas having special hazards have been designated as Zone A or E.

 Flood Insurance Rate Map means an official map of a community on which FEMA has delineated both the areas of special flood hazard and the risk premium zones applicable to the community.

 Flood Insurance Study means an examination, evaluation, and determination of flood hazards, and, if appropriate, corresponding water surface elevations, or an examination, evaluation and determination of flood-related erosion hazards.

-Floodway means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation.
+Floodway means the channel of a river, creek, or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation.

 Manufactured Home means a structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with a permanent foundation when connected to the required utilities.
 For floodplain management purposes, the term “manufactured home” also includes park trailers, travel trailers, and other similar vehicles placed on a site for greater than 180 consecutive days.
 For insurance purposes, the term “manufactured home” does not include park trailers, travel trailers, and other similar vehicles.